General ManagerMonika Wiktorowicz

 BBC Music Magazine - DVD Choice - Oct 2012

 Opera Magazine September 2012 - Oct 2012

 An internationally sought-after conductor, Roland Böer enjoys a fast-rising career that has seen him establish close links with many leading opera houses and orchestras.
-He has built long-term operatic relationships with Oper Frankfurt, the Opéra national du Rhin in Strasbourg and the Vienna Volksoper.
-Böer further maintains an ongoing relationship with the Royal Danish Opera, where he conducted Albert Herring directed by Keith Warner in 2012 and returned to Copenhagen to lead performances of Tannhäuser, directed by Kasper Holten in 2013.
-Further highlights included appearances in Frankfurt for Die Fledermaus and Idomeneo, as well as conducting a new production of Adriana Lecouvreur with Opéra de Nice, a return to the Royal Liverpool Philharmonic for Haydn’s The Creation and conducting the televised final concerts of the Queen Elisabeth Singing Competition in Brussels.
+He has built long-term operatic relationships with Oper Frankfurt and Opéra national du Rhin in Strasbourg, the Royal Swedish Opera in Stockholm and the Royal Danish Opera in Copenhagen as well as the Vienna Volksoper.
+Böer further maintains an ongoing relationship with English National Opera, Teatro Petruzzelli di Bari and with Opéra de Nice, where he conducted Adriana Lecouvreur, Turandot and Death in Venice, and where he will return this season for a new production of Rigoletto.

-His discography includes the DVD/Blu-ray recording of Die Zauberflöte in William Kentridge’s production at La Scala, released on OPUS ARTE in 2012 to high critical acclaim.
-He recorded works by Glazunov and Schumann with the Bamberg Symphony Orchestra for broadcast on Bayerische Rundfunk.
-Böer has also recorded two discs with the Philharmonia Orchestra; Adagietto, a solo album with Japanese soprano Michié Nakamaru (EMI) and the world premiere recording of Federico Ricci’s Corrado d’Altamura (Opera Rara).
+Böer’s discography includes the DVD/Blu-ray recording of Die Zauberflöte in William Kentridge’s production at La Scala, released on OPUS ARTE in 2012 to great critical acclaim.
+He has also recorded works by Glazunov and Schumann with the Bamberg Symphony Orchestra for broadcast on Bayerische Rundfunk, two discs with the Philharmonia Orchestra: Adagietto, a solo album with Japanese soprano Michié Nakamaru (EMI), and the world premiere recording of Federico Ricci’s Corrado d’Altamura (Opera Rara).